hnnsb/go-ditor/llm/CONTEXT.md

 ## Development Guidelines for Future Agents

-### Code Style
+### Code Architecture

-1. **Section Organization**: Code is organized in clearly marked sections with `/***/` comments
+1. **Method-First Design**: All operations should be methods on appropriate structs
-2. **Method Receivers**: Use value receivers for editorRow methods
+2. **Error Handling**: Return errors from methods, use `ShowError()` for recoverable issues
-3. **Error Handling**: Proper error checking with informative messages
+3. **No Global State**: Pass editor context explicitly where needed
-4. **Memory Management**: Efficient slice operations, avoid unnecessary allocations
+4. **Constructor Pattern**: Use `NewEditor()` for initialization

 ### Adding New Features

-1. **Syntax Highlighting**: Add new language support through HLDB_ENTRIES
+1. **New Methods**: Add methods to `Editor` struct for new functionality
-2. **Key Bindings**: Extend editorProcessKeypress() for new commands
+2. **Row Operations**: Use `(row *editorRow) method(e *Editor, ...)` pattern
-3. **Display Elements**: Modify drawing functions for UI changes
+3. **Error Strategy**: Determine if errors should be fatal or recoverable
-4. **File Operations**: Enhance I/O functions for new file formats
+4. **Syntax Highlighting**: Extend through `HLDB_ENTRIES` for new languages

-### Testing Considerations
+### Code Quality Standards

-- Terminal compatibility across platforms
+- Use method receivers appropriately (`*Editor` for mutations)
-- File encoding handling
+- Implement proper error handling with context
-- Memory usage with large files
+- Maintain clear separation between terminal and editor concerns
-- Syntax highlighting performance
+- Follow existing naming conventions consistently

-## Known Areas for Enhancement
+## Future Enhancement Opportunities

-1. **Multiple File Support**: Currently single-file editor
+1. **Interface Definition**: Create interfaces for terminal, file operations
-2. **Configuration System**: Hardcoded settings could be configurable
+2. **Package Splitting**: Consider breaking into multiple packages when appropriate
-3. **Plugin Architecture**: Could support external syntax definitions
+3. **Multiple File Support**: Extend to handle multiple open files
-4. **Performance Optimization**: Large file handling improvements
+4. **Configuration System**: Add configurable settings
-5. **Undo/Redo System**: Currently not implemented
+5. **Undo/Redo System**: Implement operation history

-## Debugging and Troubleshooting
+## Testing and Debugging

-### Common Issues
+### Current Testability

-1. **Terminal State**: Always ensure proper terminal restoration
+- Editor instances can be created independently
-2. **Cursor Positioning**: Watch for render vs. cursor position mismatches
+- Methods can be tested in isolation
-3. **Syntax Highlighting**: Check for infinite loops in highlighting logic
+- No global state interference
-4. **File Operations**: Handle edge cases in file I/O
+- Clear error handling for test validation

 ### Debug Approaches

-- Use status messages for runtime debugging
+- Use `ShowError()` for runtime debugging messages
-- Check terminal dimensions on start
+- Create multiple editor instances for testing scenarios
-- Validate slice bounds in row operations
+- Monitor method call patterns and error flows
-- Monitor memory usage with large files
+- Validate state changes through method calls

-This context should provide comprehensive understanding for any LLM agent working on this codebase.
+This refactored architecture provides a solid foundation for future development while maintaining the simplicity and educational value of the original design.